 All topics are analyzed with the methods explained in Section 2 and Section 3.
 4 of them are represented in this section.
+Maps of all the earthquakes can be found at Github repository of the study.
 We compare the computed intensities with the entries; and we also compare them with the EMSC felt report maps.
 Furthermore, magnitude guesses are compared with the measured magnitudes.